{display: table} for IE6 and IE7

 Content-Type

-To make HTC-component work, webserver should return HTTP-response header named Content-Type with value text/x-component.
-In Apache webserver, it can be done with following line in .htaccess file located in one of parent directories that contain the htc-file:
+To make HTC component work, web server must return HTTP-response header Content-Type with value text/x-component.
+In Apache web-server, it can be done with following line in .htaccess file located in one of parent directories that contain the htc file:

 AddType text/x-component .htc

-Microsoft’s webserver—IIS—usually return correct Content-Type header by default (without need for additional setting up).
+Microsoft’s web-server — IIS — usually returns correct Content-Type header by default (without need for additional setting up).

 Caching

-By default, HTC files are not cached in browsers and therefore are downloaded from server again and again on each page loading.
-To make HTC file caching possible, server should return Expires HTTP-header with non-zero expiration date.
-In Apache webserver, this can be done with following lines in .htaccess file:
+By default, HTC files are not cached in browsers, and therefore they are downloaded from server again and again each time page loads.
+To make HTC-file caching possible, server should return Expires HTTP-header with a nonzero expiration period.
+In Apache web-server, this can be done with following lines in .htaccess file:

 # Caching any file for one hour (3600 seconds)